publicityicamp/GPT_6.25_Plus/README.md

 ## Getting Started
 ### Prerequisites
 - Python 3.10+ installed on your system or Google Collab
-- Google Gemini API Key obtained from Google AI Studio
+- Google Gemini API Key obtained from Google AI Studio &nbsp;
 ### Installation and Run The Project
 **Option A: Google Colab (Recommended due to Zero Setup)**
 > 1. Open in Google Colab: